CCSP: Overview of Domains [updated 2021]

 Design and Implement Data Retention, Deletion and Archiving Policies

 Most corporate and legally-protected data have strict policies on data retention, deletion, and archiving.
 Cloud environments can make these policies more difficult to enforce due to the lack of physical control of the hardware where the data is stored.
 This section covers policies, procedures and mechanisms for data retention, deletion and archiving.

 Design and Implement Auditability, Traceability and Accountability of Data Events

-This section discusses everything to do with event management including identification of event sources, logging events, event storage and continuous improvement to the process.
-The section also discusses chain of custody and ensuring non-repudiation of collected data.
+This section discusses everything to do with event management, including identifying event sources, logging events, event storage, and continuous improvement.
+The section also discusses the chain of custody and ensuring non-repudiation of collected data.

 Domain 3: Cloud Platform and Infrastructure Security